Japskua/cloud_services_and_infra_2025/session_7/readme.md

-# Cloud Services & Infrastructure - Session 6 - Productionizing the Application & CI/CD Pipeline in GitHub
+# Cloud Services & Infrastructure - Session 7 - Deploying to a Cloud Provider

 Goal: Deploy the full system to a cloud provider.
 Topics & Hands-on: